Key Concepts for Data Contributors

 • Processed Data: data that are derived from sequencing data through a particular pipeline.
 Usually fastqc reports (.fastqc.tgz or .fastqc.zip), count files (.count, .tpm, .fpkm), measures in tab-separated format (.tsv), and of course alignment mapping files (.bam) and indexes (.bam.bai).

 • Track Data: data that are derived from sequencing or processed data and used in genome browsers, such as BED (.bed), bigBed (.bb), and bigWig (.bw) files.
+Use binary formats (bigBed and bigWig) if you would like them available for online visualization.

 • Imaging Data: high-resolution 3D or 2D imaging data, such as micro-CT accepted in NIfTI format gzipped (.nii.gz), confocal or other microscopy sources in TIFF or OME-TIFF (.tiff or .ome.tiff), and other sources in JPEG (.jpg or .jpeg).
 Other formats may be considered on an as needed basis.
+When it comes to microscopy, we understand that proprietary file formats are the norm.
+As stated above, we accept files that can be open and read with widely used tools.
+To test if your data are acceptable for submission, we recommend tht you test if you can use them with ImageJ, Fiji, or Bioformats.

 References to External Data and Visualization